elise-bigdevsoon/big-dev-soon-calculator/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

-Build an application that combines a gentle UX/UI, covers some math operations, and includes a light/dark mode toggle.
-Challenge yourself to create a functional and visually pleasing Calculator.
+Build an application to cover math operations with dark/light modes.

 ## How to start